rc-bellergy/drone-notes/ardupilot/toritaka/ideas.md

 - Send Glympse share link to Pushbullet

 ## Send GPS data to Glympse
-It can submit the drone location to Glympse when flying.
+[x] It can submit the drone location to Glympse when flying.

 ## Send Glympse share link to Pushbullet
-When RPi craeted a Glympse sccount, it will send a share link to Pushbullet.
+[x] IWhen RPi craeted a Glympse sccount, it will send a share link to Pushbullet.
 The user can use the link to open the Glympse app and monitor the drone location.

 ## Submit the drone location to Glympse every 5 sec.
-When the drone **Armed** and **GPS Fix** the program will start to submit the drone location to Glympse every 5 sec.
+[x] When the drone **Armed** and **GPS Fix** the program will start to submit the drone location to Glympse every 5 sec.

 ## Start/stop the Mavproxy by remote control
 Start the Mavproxy when RPi booted.<br>
 Monitor the remote control input to start or stop the Mavproxy.

 ## Start/stop the video streaming by remote control
-The program will monitor the remote control input to start or stop the video streaming.
+[x] The program will monitor the remote control input to start or stop the video streaming.
 -

 https://github.com/rc-bellergy/glympse